Corona of glans penis

-The corona of glans penis or penis crown refers to the rounded projecting border or flare that forms at the base of the glans in human males.
+The corona of glans penis (or, directly from the Latin, the corona glandis penis) or penis crown refers to the rounded projecting border or flare that forms at the base of the glans in human males.
 The corona overhangs a mucosal surface, known as the neck of the penis, which separates the shaft and the glans.
 The deep retro-glandular coronal sulcus forms between the corona and the neck of the penis.
 The two sides of the corona merge on the ventral midline forming the septum glandis.
 The circumference of the corona is richly innervated and is described as a highly erogenous area of the glans.

-Anatomy
+Structure

 Development

 During the embryonic development of the male fetus, a thickening on the epidermis appears around the base of the developing glans.
 The thickening separates from the glans creating the preputial fold and the preputial lamina on its ventral surface.
 The lamina expands outwards over the epithelium of the glans and also backwards forming an ingrowing fold at the base of the glans that will become the coronal sulcus.